Hello again friend,

 opt_out option for the updater.
 This way the updater will continue to check for updates, but no information about your system will be shared with us.

-updater: reporting: no
+updater: reporting: false

 You can also disable the updater component entirely by removing